oasis-tcs/odata-specs/docs/odata-json-format/odata-json-format.md

 ```
 :::

-A collection of primitive values that occurs in a property of type `Edm.Untyped`
-is interpreted as a collection of `Edm.Boolean`, `Edm.String`, and `Edm.Decimal` values,
-depending on the JavaScript type.

 ## <a name="CollectionofComplexValues" href="#CollectionofComplexValues">7.4 Collection of Complex Values</a>

 A collection of complex values is represented as a JSON array; each